 What is the difference between Pilates/Gyrotonic and Yoga?

 All three systems integrate the mind and body.
 In some respects Pilates/Gyrotonic are like Yoga.
 Both are considered mind-body type of movement whilst yoga is a complex series of exercises designed to prepare the body and mind for spiritual purposes.
 Both emphasize deep breathing and smooth, long movements that encourage the mind-body connection.
-The difference is that while Yoga requires moving from one static posture to the next, Pilates/Gyrotonic flow through a series of movements that are more dynamic, systematic and anatomically-based incorporating resistance equipment.
+Pilates/Gyrotonic flow through a series of movements that are more dynamic, systematic and anatomically-based incorporating resistance equipment.
 The goal with these exercises is to strengthen the postural muscles while achieving optimal functional fitness.

 Who can do Pilates and Gyrotonic?

-Can I do Gyrotonic and Pilates if I’m injured?
+Can I do Pilates and Gyrotonic if I’m injured?

-Gyrotonic and Pilates are inherently rehabilitative.
+Pilates and Gyrotonic are inherently rehabilitative.
 It is being used more and more frequently by the medical community and in physical therapy clinics for its ability to isolate, strengthen and stabilize the muscles, tendons and ligaments of the body without any stress on the joints.
-However, please consult your doctors and physical therapists before you take on any form of exercises when the injuries are being healed.
+However, please consult your doctor and physical therapist before you take on any form of exercises when the injuries are being healed.

 How about orthopedic surgery recovery?

-Pilates/Gyrotonic are excellent for orthopedic surgery recovery, and is an integral part of surgery rehabilitation for many physical therapists and orthopedic surgeons.
-The smooth, even movements and lack of jarring start to finish while using the equipments is very restorative.
+Pilates and Gyrotonic are excellent for orthopedic surgery recovery, and is an integral part of surgery rehabilitation for many physical therapists and orthopedic surgeons.
+The smooth, even movements and lack of jarring start to finish while using the equipment is very restorative.
 It is important that you receive clearance for your doctors or therapists before beginning your Pilates/Gyrotonic training.
 This will allow your instructor to develop a safe and effective exercise program tailored to your needs.

 Can I do Gyrotonic and Pilates when I’m pregnant and post-partum?

 No two women’s bodies are the same, and this is especially true during pregnancy.
-There are workouts that are quite appropriate for some people during pregnancy and not for others.
-During a normal, healthy pregnancy, moderate exercise is safe for the fetus.
-Exercise is also said to prevent varicose veins, hemorrhoids and low back pain and helps to boost self esteem, maintain fitness level and prepare the body for the physical demand of motherhood.
-The workouts that we design for prenatal is adjusted over the course of the pregnancy.
-They are also great for post-partum recovery including toning the core and pelvic floor, and maintaining better posture.
+There are exercises that are appropriate for some people during pregnancy and not for others.
+During a normal, healthy pregnancy, customized exercise is safe for the fetus and the mother.
+Exercise helps to prevent low back pain, to boost self esteem, maintain fitness level and prepare the body for the physical demand of motherhood.
+The sessions that we design for prenatal and post natal are adjusted over the course of the pregnancy and post partum.
+They are also great for post-partum recovery including toning the core and pelvic floor, healing Diastasis Recti and maintaining better posture.

 I have a bad back.
 Will I be able to do Pilates and Gyrotonic?

-Although you should always consult your physician before starting any fitness routine, the workout is gentle and controlled with no sudden jarring actions.
-It is therefore more important that you work with a qualified instructor to ensure that you are doing the movements correctly.
+These methods can be catered to anyone with low back pain and is gentle and controlled with no sudden jarring actions.
+It is important that you work with a qualified instructor and your licensed therapist to ensure that you are doing the movements correctly.
 An experienced instructor will be able to modify the exercises to accommodate your limitations, continually challenge you within your range and monitor your improvements.
-If you commit yourself to a consistent workout schedule you will certainly feel results.
+If you commit yourself to a consistent sessions schedule you will certainly feel and see results.